Genivia/ugrep/README.md

            Fields may be used in FORMAT, which expand into the following values:

            %[ARG]F
-                  if option -H is used: ARG, the file pathname, and separator.
+                  if option -H is used: ARG, the file pathname and separator.

            %f     the file pathname.

            %z     the file pathname in a (compressed) archive.

            %[ARG]H
-                  if option -H is used: ARG, the quoted pathname, and separator.
+                  if option -H is used: ARG, the quoted pathname and separator.

            %h     the quoted file pathname.